Wednesday, May 5, 2021 at 3:00PM Eastern

 Identifying and Monitoring Harmful Algal Blooms (HABs)

 The Algal Bloom Action Team is hosting a webinar series as a follow-up to January’s virtual symposium highlighting the latest HAB research.
-Please register here.
-Our March speakers will be:
+Our March speakers were:

 - Christopher Jones, IIHR Research Engineer, IIHR—Hydroscience & Engineering, The University of Iowa